Chuckalttponline/ScriptLink--IPC--for-AutoHotKey-v2/README.md

 # AutoHotkey ScriptLinking

-This Class 'ScriptLink' will allow you to call a function from a seperate script and pass any amount of vairables objects and arrays as parameters to that function. the script will not return a return value or string but you can have it call back a function in the script that called it.
+This Class 'ScriptLink' will allow you to call any function from a seperate script and pass any amount of vairables objects and arrays as parameters to that function. the script will not return a return value or string but you can have it call back a function in the script that called it.